ShehabAhmed-Gui/OpenMedia/README.md

 [Telegram](https://t.me/ShehabGuii)

+Discord: shehab6600

 ## Tech

-OpenMedia uses several open-source projects to work:
+OpenMedia uses several projects to work:

 - [Qt](https://www.qt.io/)

 ## Development

-It is a personal project, But feel free to contribute.
+Feel free to contribute.

 ## Building source
 ## Required tools for building the appliaction on windows

-1. First you need **Qt 6.9.2** (Tested version, You can use other Qt6 versions and see if it works).
+1. First you need **Qt 6.9.2** (you can use other Qt6 versions).
-You can download Qt for Windows and Linux from here: [Qt online installer](https://www.qt.io/download-open-source)
+You can download Qt for your platform from here: [Qt online installer](https://www.qt.io/download-open-source)

 2. Install CMake if it's not already installed.
-Recommended CMake version is 3.25, Install CMake from [here](https://cmake.org/download/)
+Install CMake from [here](https://cmake.org/download/)

-### Required Qt modules to be installed:
+### Required Qt modules and libraries to be installed:

 - Qt Shader Tools
 - Qt Network
 - Qt Multimedia
+- FFmpeg C libs
 ## How to build the project
 If you are using **QtCreator** or **Visual studio** you can directly open the **CMakeLists.txt** file and configure the project with the desired Qt Version